GSA/datagov-ssb/README.md

     $ /tmp/lifecycle/shell
     ```

+3. If [this upstream bug](https://github.com/cloudfoundry-incubator/cloud-service-broker/issues/210) has not been fixed, make sure the client uses a URL-encoded version of the password.

+    1. [URL-encode](https://www.google.com/search?q=url+encode) the value of the `SECURITY_USER_PASSWORD` environment variable, then

+    2. Set that encoded result as the new value

+           export SECURITY_USER_PASSWORD=${the-encoded-value}

-3. Invoke the deprovision operation directly.
+4. Invoke the deprovision operation directly.

     ``` bash
     $ ./cloud-service-broker client deprovision --serviceid <serviceid> --planid <planid> --instanceid <instanceid>